DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/ukraine.md

   - Statement
   - Comparability
 ---

-Overseas teachers enrich the lives of students and add value to schools and the wider community.
-The [Department for Education (DfE)](https://www.gov.uk/government/organisations/department-for-education) wants to help Ukrainian refugees in any way we can, and we support and encourage schools and training providers to recruit Ukrainian teachers and teacher trainees.
+The [Department for Education (DfE)](https://www.gov.uk/government/organisations/department-for-education) supports and encourages schools and training providers to recruit Ukrainian teachers and teacher trainees.

 We can help if you’re interested in teaching children aged 5 to 18.
 If you'd like to teach other age groups, try [teaching in a university](https://nationalcareers.service.gov.uk/job-profiles/higher-education-lecturer) or [teaching in further education](https://www.teach-in-further-education.campaign.gov.uk/).